Nikau Foundation is led by a dedicated volunteer Board of Trustees, supported by our Patron and Co-opted Members of the Funding Committee.

 Chris Milne (Chair)

-Chris is a business consultant specialising in information technology and associated venture capital investments.
-He has worked in accounting, banking in NZ, UK, USA & Canada, has worked in parliament and is a Hutt City Councillor.
-Chris is currently a board member of Community Foundations of New Zealand, a trustee of Nga Manu Nature Reserve and a director of Seaview Marina Ltd. Chris enjoys the outdoors, particularly skiing, climbing and tramping, and he is also a keen tennis player and occasional golfer.
-Sadly, his children in their 20s can now beat him at most sports, a fate shared with his wife Jan.
+Chris is a business consultant focusing on information technology and associated venture capital investments.
+He has worked in accounting and banking in New Zealand and overseas.
+He has worked in parliament and is a Hutt City Councillor.
+Chris is currently a board member of Community Foundations of New Zealand, a trustee of Nga Manu Nature Reserve and a director of Seaview Marina Ltd, Partstrader NZ Ltd and Kaynemaile Ltd. Chris enjoys the outdoors, particularly skiing, climbing and tramping, and he is also a keen tennis player and occasional golfer.
+Sadly, he is now roundly defeated in all sports by his children, who are in their 20s, a fate shared with his wife Jan.

 Liz Koh (Deputy Chair)